 Amit Tandon Calls Off Divorce With Wife Ruby; Says Their Separation Took A Toll On Their Daughter

-Kasam Tere Pyar Ki actor Amit Tandon and his wife Ruby had gone through tough times from past couple of years.
-It has to be recalled that the couple had filed for a divorce but then Ruby got into major trouble as she was put behind the bars as DHA (Dubai Health Authority) officials alleged that she had threatened a few government officials there in August 2017.
+Kasam Tere Pyar Ki actor Amit Tandon and his wife Ruby had been through tough times from the past couple of years.
+It has to be recalled that the couple had filed for divorce but then Ruby got into major trouble as she was put behind the bars as DHA (Dubai Health Authority) officials alleged that she had threatened a few of its government officials in August 2017.
 Amit tried his best to get her out of jail.
 Now that she is out of jail, they have decided to give their marriage another chance.

-In an interview to TOI Amit revealed that they are better together as a couple and this is the best thing they can do for each other as well as for their nine-year-old daughter Jiyana.
+In an interview to TOI, Amit revealed that they are better together as a couple and this is the best thing they can do for each other as well as for their nine-year-old daughter Jiyana.

 ‘We Are Better Together As A Couple’